Hackerthonweb3/Raindrop/README.md

 ## 🎬 **Pitch & Live Demo (Video)**

 Raindrop offers creators a decentralized alternative to platform subscriptions sites like Patreon or Onlyfans.
 We help creators access web3 technology to better connect with fans.
+Raindrop helps fans get direct and exclusive access to their favorite creators by leveraging web3 identity and payment technologies.
+Creators bypass the middleman and keep 100% ownership of their content.

 <p align='center'>
     <a href='https://www.youtube.com/embed/MgAR8_WMgeE'>